Azure/oav/README.md

 ### Run API test

 OAV support run API test against Azure and validate request and response.
-You could define test scenario file which compose with several swagger example files and then use oav to execute it.
-For more details about API test, please refer to this [Test scenario documentation](https://github.com/Azure/azure-rest-api-specs/tree/main/documentation/test-scenario).
+You could define API scenario file which compose with several swagger example files and then use oav to execute it.
+For more details about API test, please refer to this [API scenario documentation](https://github.com/Azure/azure-rest-api-specs/tree/main/documentation/api-scenario).

 ![](./documentation/runApiTest.gif)